 Do what you love, love what you do, embrace challenges as new goals to meet, understand the “why” for what you do.

 *Unfortunately Valerie will not be competing in the Ironman race in southern Brazil this weekend!
-A month ago she was hit on her bike by a distracted driver and sustained a concussion that has not resolved, however, she still travelled to this destination and is enjoying herself despite not completing.
-Curse you distracted drivers!
-And I wish you a full and healthy recovery, Valerie.
+A month ago she was hit while on a training ride by a distracted cyclist who suddenly turned left right in front of her.
+Leaving her no time to stop to avoid a collision, the impact catapulted her out of her clip-in bike pedals, over her handlebars, and over her bike.
+She sustained a concussion that has not resolved, however, she still travelled to this destination and is enjoying herself despite not completing.
+Curse you distracted cyclists and drivers!
+I wish you a full and healthy recovery, Valerie.

 I will be watching for Valerie in next year’s Island series and perhaps in other local races throughout the rest of the year.
 One last thought that Valerie left me with was that she loves the challenge of the endurance distance, which she says has been, on so many levels, a metaphor for her life.
 And the joy she has the privilege to experience is so life-affirming!
 A lovely note to end on and it should be so for everyone!